vcfvct/typescript-retry-decorator/README.md

 }
 ```

-Run the above code with `ts-node`, output will be:
+Run the above code with `ts-node`, then output will be:
 ```
 Calling noDelayRetry for the 1 time at 10:01:53 PM Calling noDelayRetry for the 2 time at 10:01:53 PM